 A solution might be to centralize all the tiers on to a single storage system and let that storage system move data as needed.
 A hybrid flash array that can integrate with Splunk would work well in this situation.
 It would off-load the management of data from the Splunk and while data would still move between tiers, that movement would be within the system, instead of having to traverse a network.

 Most big data projects include a laborious step that involves figuring out how to collect data.
 Splunk provides analysis on data that the organization has been capturing for years, maybe decades.
 But it does present a few storage challenges that IT professionals need to be aware of.
-Join us in our upcoming webinar “How To Design High Performance, Cost Effective Splunk Storage” to learn more Splunk Storage Basics, the challenges splunk creates, the flaws behind the typical Splunk storage designs and ideas on how to overcome them.
+Join us in our on demand webinar “How To Design High Performance, Cost Effective Splunk Storage” to learn more Splunk Storage Basics, the challenges splunk creates, the flaws behind the typical Splunk storage designs and ideas on how to overcome them.